dgroomes/spring-playground/caching/README.md

 Follow these instructions to build and run the example program.

-* Use Java 17
+1. Use Java 17
-* Source the `commands.sh` file
+2. Source the `commands.sh` file
     * ```shell
       . commands.sh
       ```
     * See [`commands.sh`](#commandssh) for more information.
-* Build and run the program:
+3. Build and run the program:
     * ```shell
       build && run
       ```
-* Study the output
+4. Study the output
     * The program is configured to log caching-related operations which illuminate the effect of caching.
 For example, the program attempts to reveal Damon's fortune for the first time and this results in a *cache miss* which you can tell from the following log.
     * ```text
       No cache entry for key 'Damon' in cache(s) [fortune]
       ```
     * A fortune is created for Damon.
-For example, you will see a log like the following (the number is randomized so it
+For example, you will see a log like the following (the number is randomized, so
-      will be different for you).
+      it will be different for you).
     * ```text
       Damon, your lucky number is 7
       ```